Docs Documentación

 answer A brief 1-2 sentence response

 This is enough to create a working story.
-Each step shows an image with a question and answer that guide the viewer through your narrative.
+Each step shows an image (or plays a video/audio clip) with a question and answer that guide the viewer through your narrative.

 Add Detail Panels